 The University has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately call 911 and report all incidents to Campus Safety (909-621-8170 or 909-607-2000) to ensure an effective investigation and appropriate follow-up actions, including issuing a Timely Warning, Crime Alert or Emergency Notification.
+Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire University community that you immediately call 911 and report all incidents to Campus Safety (909-621-8170 or 909-607-2000), or community members can report incidents in person twenty-four hours a day at the Campus Safety Office, located in the Administrative Campus Center (ACC) at 101 S. Mills Ave.,

+Claremont, CA 91711 to ensure an effective investigation and appropriate follow-up actions, including issuing a Timely Warning, Crime Alert or Emergency Notification.